w3f/Grants-Program/applications/project_mod.md

 | 8. | docs | update documentation |
 | 9. | docker | Docker image |

-The CLI tools can be used for generating and signing extrinsics and submitting transactions.
+The CLI tools can be used for generating and signing extrinsics and submitting transactions – this is done by reading extrinsic data from a json file.
 In this milestone we update sign-transaction-extrinsic.js tool to use native rust code via bindings, implement the create-extrinsic tool in rust, and introduce a new CLI tool which generates a QR code and hex for the extrinsic.

-Note: The rust native bindings in this milestone are important because projects may have prior code in javascript.
-Such projets will be able to keep using their javascript code, while making use of rust for operations like signing, or perhaps later, direct execution of their runtime.
+The rust native bindings in this milestone are intended for projects that have prior code in javascript.
+Such projets will be able to keep using their javascript code, while making use of rust for operations like signing, or perhaps later, direct execution of a runtime.

 A tutorial is provided that covers interacting with the Feedback substrate module via the CLI tools and via polkadot.js.